DanKulik/Roll-Along/README.md

 Music: Allows you to insert multiple audio file types that will then create a random playlist that will start as you play.

-Game_Stats: will contain two .txt files.
-One will keep track of your highest run/score, while the other will measure the latency of your computer to try and give a unique rendering speed so as to make the gameplay standard throughout any device used.
+Game_Stats: will contain four .txt files.
+Three will keep track of your highest run/score based on the three difficulties available; while the other will measure the latency of your computer to try and give a unique rendering speed so as to make the gameplay standard throughout any device used.
 (This was tested on both Ubuntu 18.04 and Windows 7, however it is still a little buggy and your are more than welcome to edit the code to adjust the rendering parameters or the .txt file itself)

 Inside game options include: